Alexandru-Zosin/py_fibonacci/README.md

 **Alexandru Zosin** - I containerized and orchestrated applications using only Docker CLI and Docker Compose—resolving paths and dependencies to ensure flawless, consistent development environments on everyone's machine.
 An OracleDB image is needed.
 I also managed db creation and connection.
 Overall, Real Python resources proved extremely helpful for the development of this project.
+- I also included 2_intermediate.py (not related to the OOP project, but part of my python training homeworks)

 ## 1. Project Overview
 - **Model**: Pure‑Python logic (`FibonacciOperation`, `PowerOperation`, `FactorialOperation`) and SQLAlchemy entities (`User`, `APILog`).